On the effect of normalization layers on Differentially Private training of deep Neural networks: DPSGD and Normalization

+where $C'$ is the clipping threshold for neurons activations and $L$ is the batch size.
+Empirically, we have found that if we tune the noise with the worst-case scenario according to the above sensitivities, the performance of the model drops drastically.
+Therefore we employ a more sophisticated approach to deal with batch normalization situation as shown in algorithm~\ref{alg:SI-DPSGDbn}.

-First of all, we do not track the running averages during the training phase and instead computed fresh statistics accumulated from the current batch are used to normalize the neurons.
+First of all, we do not track the running averages during the training phase and instead computed fresh statistics from the current batch are used to normalize the neurons.
 But to be able to deal with batch normalization at test time we concatenate a fixed amount of data points $\hat{X}$ with size $M$ taken from a public dataset, disjoint from the training data, to the input of the network, both in the training and the test phase.
 These samples only contribute to the statistics and not to the cost function directly.
-Therefore, in the training phase, the cost is computed via $\mathcal{L}(\bm\theta_t, X \cup \hat X)[:L]$, where $X$ is a batch of size $L$ from the training data, and $[:L]$ denotes the slice of first $L$ elements.
-At test time, when we iterate over the dataset, the same public data points $\hat{X}$ are also concatenated to each test sample, $x$, and the output of network is computed as $f(\bm{\theta}_{T}, x \cup \hat X)[0]$.
-This allows us to compute the normalization statistics over a batch of size $1+M$ without any reference to the training data.

-Before we proceed to the experimental results, we show that each iteration of algorithms ~\ref{alg:SI-DPSGDln} (or the batch normalization counterpart) is $(\varepsilon, \delta)$-differentially private.